-Policies relating to activities carried out by and for Trinity College London.
+Policies relating to activities carried out by and for Trinity College London are detailed below.

 - UK & Ireland Candidate ID Policy

 - UK & Ireland Application for Candidate ID Checking Waiver